dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2192: Mental strain can lower academic performance.
+### T2192: This pressure can negatively impact academic performance and well-being.

 |Support|
 |---|